williantleite/NN_from_scratch/README.md

 to keep things organized, but to launch the application one needs only to call the `dense_nn()` function.
 If the data set is not ready one might also want to call the `create_dataset()` function too.

-There are shallow explanations to the different steps in a dense neural network in the [python notebook]([https://github.com/williantleite/NN_from_scratch](https://github.com/williantleite/NN_from_scratch/blob/main/Python-NN%20from%20Scratch.ipynb)).
+There are shallow explanations to the different steps in a dense neural network in the [Python notebook](https://github.com/williantleite/NN_from_scratch/blob/main/Python-NN%20from%20Scratch.ipynb) .
 The [R notebook](https://github.com/williantleite/NN_from_scratch/blob/main/R-NN%20from%20Scratch.ipynb) and [Julia notebook](https://github.com/williantleite/NN_from_scratch/blob/main/Julia-NN%20from%20Scratch.ipynb) contain in principle the same code as the python version but adapted to the specific syntax of these languages.

 ## Future improvements
 Should I ever have the energy to go back to this project I would like to make a class object in both languages to facilitate using all the different functions and